shaik1002/biggitlabbomb/doc/user/packages/package_registry/index.md

 When you view packages in a group:

-- All packages published to the group and its projects are displayed.
+- All projects published to the group and its projects are displayed.
 - Only the projects you can access are displayed.
-- If a project is private, or you are not a member of the project, the packages from that project are not displayed.
+- If a project is private, or you are not a member of the project, it is not displayed.

 For information on how to create and upload a package, view the GitLab documentation for your package type.